Automattic/woocommerce-payments/readme.txt

 * Fix - Highlight menu item when transaction details, deposit details, and disputes details page are opened.
 * Fix - Improve split UPE support of WooPay with multiple payment methods enabled.
 * Fix - Minor copy changes on the Set Up Real Payments modal.
+* Fix - Provide per active discount Terms and Conditions link in the Account details card.
 * Fix - Remove daily deposits for JP merchants as it's not permitted by our payment processor
 * Fix - Reverting change to the plugin name because of compatibility with iOS app.
 * Fix - Send correct shipping address to Afterpay in Classic Checkout